 Now, Sir, again the question of compensation arises.
-Now what is stated [Shri H. D. Rajah.] in the Statement of Objects and Reasons is that compensation will be payable to the existing share-holders including the State Government or the Reserve Bank of India, as the case may be, on the basis of the excess of the assets over the liabilities.
+Now what is stated in the Statement of Objects and Reasons is that compensation will be payable to the existing share-holders including the State Government or the Reserve Bank of India, as the case may be, on the basis of the excess of the assets over the liabilities.
 Now it is a moot point.
-Now when the question of liabilities is taken into account it becomes a matter of grave concern and doubt.
+Now when the question of liabilities is taken into account grave conit becomes a matter of cern and doubt.
 Certain investments have been made by the Bank and some people will consider them as good assets and others as bad.
 (Time bell rings.)